bshtmichielsen/animal_sound_indentifier/README.md

 The following aspects of machine learning are part of this example:

 - Working with data files, in this case audio file
-- Feature extraction using a library
+- Feature extraction using a specialistic library
-- Neural Network building using layers.
+- Neural Network building using layers
 - Accuracy, Precision, Recall
 - Confidence scores

 ## 🤔 Considerations for improvement
 The following is a list of considerations for improvement or for your own project.

-- The train/val/test-split is random and does not guarantee that all classes are represented well in val and test.
-This is of a particular concern for unbalanced data (which this example has) as it is technically possible that a class does not appear in val or test and therefore the model cannot be validated or tested for that class.
-To counter this issue the split was made to quite largely favour the val and test proportions whereas a common practice would be to keep them smaller and have more train data.
+- Currently only 13 MFCC features are extracted from librosa, quite likely additional features may be interesting to try or perhaps add.
+- When the model gives a correct prediction with a high confidence score, the model performs better than when it gives a correct prediction but with a low confidence score.
+We currently have no metric that measures this, as we only look at correct/wrong.
+Could you add a metric for this?
 - There is no evaluation on whether the model is overfitted, it may very well be.
-- Currently only 13 MFCC features are extracted from librosa, quite likely additional features may be interesting to add.
-- Adding a Confusion Matrix might be a good idea.
 - more?

 ## ⭐ Citation & Star
 If you use my work please cite and star ⭐ this repo.
 Thanks!

 Michielsen, Bas S.H.T.
-(2025) "Animal Sound Classifier" GitHub: https://github.com/bshtmichielsen/animal_sound_classifier
+(2025) "Animal Sound Identifier" GitHub: https://github.com/bshtmichielsen/animal_sound_identifier